 - To a small food processor, add cream cheese, yogurt, icing sugar and salt.
 Process until smooth and combined.

 - Add about 3 tablespoons of the cream cheese mixture in each of the two jars.
 Add some berries over top.

 - On top of berries, add 2 tablespoons of lemon curd in each of the jars.
 Repeat with another layer of the cream cheese mixture, berries, then lemon curd and berries.
-Garnish with coconut.
-Refrigerate about 2 hours to chill (optional, but I do enjoy) or enjoy immediately!
+Garnish with coconut flakes.
+Refrigerate about 2 hours to chill (optional, but I do enjoy) or serve and enjoy immediately!

 Nutrition information (if provided) is provided as a courtesy and should be considered an estimate only.
 Ingredients can vary and Girl Heart Food makes no guarantees to the accuracy of this information.
 It should not be considered a substitute for a professional nutritionist’s advice.